Grant Brits: Beijing Olympics 2008

-Other Swimming Achievements
+Other swimming achievements

 Brits also held a world record.
 In 2007 Brits was part of the team that set a new world record the 4 × 200 metre freestyle short-course relay.
 They completed the course in 6 min 52.66 s.

 At the 2007 World Aquatics Championships in Melbourne, Brits competed in the 4 × 200 m freestyle relay.
 He swam the third leg in the heats, posting a time of 1 min 48.73 s to help Australia qualify second fastest for the final.
 He retained his position for the final, where he again swam the third leg.
 He maintained third place throughout his leg, and ended with a silver medal when Kenrick Monk overtook his Canadian counterpart on the anchor leg.

 Brits' mother, Jeanette, swam for South Africa in the 1970s.

 Professional career

 Grant Brits completed a Bachelor of Commerce and a Bachelor of Applied Finance at Macquarie University.
-After University Brits began his professional career in Investment Banking.
+After university Brits began his professional career in investment banking.